pinglab-utils/ICD11-MMS-ETL/README.md

 This repository contains all of the code used for acquiring all of the ICD11 MMS, transforming it into a more standardized format, and uploading into Neo4j, MongoDB, and elasticSearch.

-To acquire all of this data the code in '.ipynb' and '.ipynb'
+To acquire all of this data the code in 'Download all mms data.ipynb' and 'Transform .ipynb'